grettke/help/help.md

     Key-Chord is intriguing because it works on every keyboard.
 It is powerful because it can you bring you to any `place` easily.
 It is good for taking you places in two differnt kinds of scenarios.

     One example is grammar-checking.
 There are a few ways to do that.
-I don&rsquo;t remember them all.
+I don't remember them all.
 In a given mode I want to see a list of all the ways.
-I really just want to see all of the stuff that I value for a given mode and don&rsquo;t use frequently.
+I really just want to see all of the stuff that I value for a given mode and don't use frequently.

     Another example are things that I value for a mode and use a lot but are not logically related to other activities in that place.
 For example moving the mark around and going to lines are performed a lot so they need to be done quickly and left.
 This is a place where key-chords and the shift modifier are a fast and intuitive way to go places.